yedino/galaxy42/doc/hacking.md

 "allow-endpoint" (verb)  - Allow to connect into my virtIP as endpoint (send/receive data into my local servers running here) "allowed-endpoint" (noun)

-"Allow peering strangers" - all Nodes, even not added by you as Peers, can route Yedino-P2P trafic through you by default.
+"Allow peering strangers" - all Nodes, even not added by you as Peers, can route Yedino-P2P traffic through you by default.
 Info: They can connect as your Peer (but this does NOT mean they access you as endpoint, that is another setting).

 "Allow endpoint connections for strangers" - all Endpoints (all Nodes) can by default access your local servers running on this computer.